 How is your theater set up?
 Can we all sit together?

-Improv Asylum’s venue is a “theater in the round” meaning the theater is arranged with seating on all four sides of the stage with the actors performing in the center.
+Improv Asylum Boston’s venue is a “theater in the round” meaning the theater is arranged with seating on all four sides of the stage with the actors performing in the center.
 All shows at Improv Asylum are assigned seating and are assigned in the order you purchase tickets.

 Can we all sit together?

 Can I buy tickets at the door?

-Most of our shows sell out in advance.
+Many of our shows sell out in advance (especially on the weekends).
 So if you are definitely coming, purchase them ahead of time.
 You can purchase tickets at our box office (at the door), night of, subject to availability.

 Do I have to purchase them when I call or can I just reserve them?